-• These stoves are designed for safe operation when burning wood only.
-Altering or modifying the unit or installation without proper authorisation will void the certification, warranty, and safety listing, and may result in a safety hazard.

-- For safety reasons, never leave the unit unattended with the door open or ajar.
+- This stove is designed for safe operation WHEN BURNING WOOD ONLY.
+Altering or modifying the unit or installation without proper authorisation will void the certification, warranty, and safety listing, and may result in a safety hazard. - For safety reasons, never leave the unit unattended with the door open or ajar.
 An open door, and especially a door partially open or cracked, if left for longer than required for good ignition can potentially result in unsafe chimney temperatures, and if left unattended, in hot embers or ignited fuel falling out of the unit.
 Prolonged door open operation is not necessary provided the unit has been properly installed and dry kindling is used to start the fire. - Do not abuse the unit, either by over firing or by using wood or combustibles with salt content, or harmful chemicals.
-Misuse is not covered by warranty. - Even though your E.P.A Osburn has been specifically designed and tested to prevent smoke spillage, always open the door slowly as this will minimise the likelihood of smoke spillage or a back draft of flame or smoke into the room. - CAUTION: NEVER USE GASOLINE, GASOLINE-TYPE LANTERN FUEL, KEROSENE, SOLVENTS, CHARCOAL LIGHTER FLUID, OR SIMILAR LIQUIDS TO START OR "REFRESH" A FIRE IN THE STOVE.
-KEEP ALL SUCH LIQUIDS WELL AWAY FROM THE STOVE WHILE IT IS IN USE. - All stove surfaces become very hot during operation.
+Misuse is not covered by warranty.

+- Even though your Osburn 1500 has been specifically designed and tested to prevent smoke spillage, always open the door slowly as this will minimise the likelihood of smoke spillage or a back draft of flame or smoke into the room. - Never use gasoline type lantern fuel, kerosene, solvents, charcoal lighter fluid, or inflammable liquids to start or "freshen up" a fire in the stove.
+Keep all such liquids well away from the stove while it is in use. - All stove surfaces become very hot during operation.
 Care is needed, especially with children, to avoid contact with those surfaces. - Do not elevate the fire by means of grates. - CAUTION: Do NOT OVER FIRE THIS HEATER.
 Do not burn fuel in the stove at a rate higher than that which will cause the ember bed level to exceed half the door opening height.
 We strongly recommend that you purchase a chimney (flue) thermometer.
-There are two types-of thermometers: probe thermometers and magnetic thermometers (the later is also called "stove top thermometer").
+There are two types of thermometers: probe thermometers and magnetic thermometers (the later is also called "stove top thermometer").
 If you are using a probe thermometer, make sure that the temperature does not exceed 900°F (482°C).
 If you are using a magnetic thermometer, make sure that the temperature does not exceed 475°F (246°C).
 If the door handle of the stove becomes excessively hot to the touch, consider this to be an indication of over firing.
 Over firing can result in a safety hazard and can permanently damage the stove and chimney.
-This damage is not covered by the warranty.

-- Although the ceramic glass is extremely durable under any normal use, a few precautions are required.
+This damage is not covered by the warranty. - Although the ceramic glass is extremely durable under any normal use, a few precautions are required.
 Do not attempt to push logs further into the fire by using the door, as the glass may break if any solid object heavily contacts it. - Never operate the stove with the door open, or cracked slightly open, except briefly during the lighting operation, and during refuelling.
 Leaving the door open continuously could seriously overheat the chimney and adjacent combustibles.
 Do not operate the stove if there is an abnormal air leakage into the stove, such as through deteriorated gaskets or cracked or broken glass.
 Do not operate the stove without a door gasket.
 Leakage can result in overheating, or in very airtight homes, could possibly cause smoking into the room.
 Smoke may contain carbon monoxide, which is poisonous, and in sufficient quantities, is a health hazard.